emmanueletti/backend-inventory-management/README.md

 Users are able to add deletion comments when deleting items.
 As well as re-activate any items deleted.

-## Get Started
+## Getting Started

 - Make sure the latest version of Node is installed
 - Fork and clone the project
-- cd into the project folder
+- Enter into the project folder

 ```bash
 cd backend-inventory-management